wireless-broadband-alliance/captive-behavior/README.md

 This project is organized by the [Wireless Broadband Alliance](https://www.wballiance.com/) (WBA).
 The aim of the WBA, together with its 100+ members, is to secure an outstanding user experience through the global deployment of next generation Wireless.

 While the WBA organizes this project, anyone is encouraged to contribute.
-Please see the [contribution guidelines](CONTRIBUTING.md) to learn how.
+Please see the [contribution guidelines](CONTRIBUTING.md) to learn how or contact the [WBA](https://www.wballiance.com/contact-us/) to find out more.

 ## Code of Conduct